cmdremily/BoronTrident/electronics/donts.md

     * AC Neutral: Blue, The colour of the sky when you're relaxing.
     * AC Protective Earth (PE): Green and Yellow, the colour of daisies and grass growing on earth.
     * DC Ground: Black, always, don't use black for anything else.
-    * DC Power: Red or another bright, warm, colour (but only for 12V).
+    * DC Power: Red or another bright, warm, colour.
 Don't use these colours for anything else.
       * Consider using different colors for positive nets of different voltages.
 Stick to bright, warm colours.
 Alternatively use all red and tag with coloured electrical tape (bonus points if you label it)
     * Low Voltage Signal: Use colours that are not used for anything else in the system.
 Most low speed signalling protocols do not have colour standards so use what makes sense to you and be consistent.
 * Confusing "Ground", "Protective Earth" and "Neutral"
-    * None of these should ever be connected together, magic smoke will escape or a fuse will pop, guaranteed.
+    * None of these should ever be connected together, magic smoke will escape and/or a fuse will pop, guaranteed.
     * Ground refers to 0 V DC, sometimes denoted V-.
 This is also called return.
     * Protective Earth refers to the third wire that comes in your outlet but is not used for electricity transmission.
 On North American NEMA 5-15 outlets this is the round hole at the bottom.
 This wire exists to prevent your metallic devices from being energized if they inadvertently become connected to hot (via a loose wire, for example).
 If a hot wire contacts a grounded piece of your printer, ideally large current would flow and trip the breaker before significant damage occurs.
 If you have a GFCI/RCD it will trip those as well.
 PE should never be used as a return path for any current.
 This is sometimes called safety ground.
     * Neutral is the return path for AC current (nominally; in many places you don't know which wire is neutral or live as the plug is reversible).
 This is also known confusingly as the grounded conductor.
 Despite this terminology, PE and Neutral are **not** interchangeable.